Kairos Power

 Overview

 Kairos Power is commercializing its fluoride salt-cooled, high-temperature reactor (KP-FHR), which combines TRISO pebble fuel with FLiBe coolant in a compact, low-pressure design.
 The company is using an iterative, vertically integrated development model centered on Hermes 1, a 35 MWth demonstration reactor under construction in Oak Ridge, and Hermes 2, an electricity-producing demonstration plant for the TVA grid.
-Those projects are intended to de-risk a commercial fleet, including Google-backed deployments totaling up to 500 MWe by 2035.
+In April 2026, Kairos broke ground on Hermes 2, the first deployment under its Google-backed fleet plan totaling up to 500 MWe by 2035.

 Main Products